ABOUT

 A Final Word

-You’re welcome here whether you stay quietly, engage often, or pass through only when you need something.
+You’re welcome here whether you stay quietly, engage often, or return only when you need something steady.

 Take what resonates.